 I’m a salesperson, so I fly quite a bit.
 I’ve even closed deals on flights — it’s easy enough if you happen to be sitting next to the right person.
 You could be stuck on a plane or in an airport for hours on end, so why not use the time wisely, right?
 I remember one time when I met a person running a small food delivery startup.
 Coincidentally, my company has a department dedicated to working with restaurant chains, and it turned out we offered some of the services he’d been looking for.
-We talked through the whole flight, and a week afterwards, he signed my offer!
+We talked through the whole flight, and a week afterwards, he signed up as a customer!

 I’m the mother of a 3-year-old boy, and, from time to time, we have to fly.
 Unfortunately, this often turns into an ordeal both for us and for our fellow travelers.
 Traveling with a child, as anyone who has done it will know, isn’t exactly easy.
 Children my son’s age can’t control their needs and emotions the way adults can, so on a long flight they often get restless and start to whine and misbehave.
-There was one flight that I remember actually being quite pleasant, though, and it was because we were seated next to a lovely woman and her daughter, who was just a bit older than my son.
+That said, there was one flight that I remember actually being quite pleasant and it was because we were seated next to a lovely woman and her daughter, who was just a bit older than my son.
 Our children got along well and spent the entire flight entertaining each other, which was a big relief for me and, I’m sure, the passengers around us!

 How it Works

 Find someone on your flight that shares your business and personal interests and connect with them!
 You can join your flight’s group chat to interact with your fellow travelers.

 Join the airport chat for a more enjoyable layover experience.
 WAITO’s passenger community will help you navigate the airport, find things to do, and meet new people!

 Want to share a ride into the city?
 Looking for someone to share a drink with during your layover?
 Interested in finding some nice spots to eat or shop?
 See what kind of events are going on in the chat or create your own!